(The CLSG)

 In general, only display prose quotations of over c.
 40 words.
 The first line should only be indented if a new paragraph begins in the original; otherwise, begin full left.

-Avoid using ellipses at the start of quotes (whether displayed or run on in the text): it can be assumed that a prose quote isn’t taken from the very start of a work.
+Avoid using ellipses at the start of quotes (whether displayed or run on within the text): it can be assumed that a prose quote isn’t taken from the very start of a work.
+An ellipsis … indicating that you have broken the quotation does not need square brackets […] unless you need thus to make a textual point, e.g. when the author being quoted has used ellipses, in which case yours should be marked by square brackets.
+An ellipsis indicates an editorial omission.

 Poetry: